JafarzadeAysel/JafarzadeAysel/README.md

 ## About me

 I am Aysel from Azerbaijan.
-Currently I am data analyst
+Currently I am a data analyst.

 ## Things I am passionate about